qooxdoo/qooxdoo/docs/core/data_binding/data_binding.md

 events are the most important part of the models and the reason, why plain %{JS}
 objects are not enough as models.
 The same is true for native %{JS} arrays.
 Since they do not fire events when items are changed as well, a complementary array is added for data binding purposes.
-More details about that in the data array\_ section.
+More details about that in the <u>data array</u> section.

 Still, there is no need to manually write own model classes for every data source you want to work with.
 The marshallers provide a smart way to automatically create these classes during runtime.
-Take a look at the JSON marshaller\_ for details.
+Take a look at the <u>JSON marshaller</u> for details.

 In the following sections, we first take a look at the models basics and how they work.
 After that, we dig into the role of arrays and how that is solved.
 As